 (Click Vyvanse Uses for more information on what the drug is used for, including possible off-label uses.)

-.
+How Does Vyvanse Work?Lisdexamfetamine (the active ingredient of Vyvanse) is changed in the body to another chemical, dextroamphetamine.
 Dextroamphetamine is a stimulant, although it has effects that are opposite from what would be expected of a stimulant.
 While stimulants (like caffeine) can cause hyperactivity, Vyvanse (when used in the appropriate dosages) has a calming effect.
 While the exact way the medication produces a calming effect is not known, it is known to affect chemicals in the brain.